Skills needed to be a teacher

 Teacher training will allow you to experiment with the best tone of voice for your own teaching style.
 Observe as many teachers as you can and cherry-pick the techniques and skills that they use for your own classroom.
 I found that having a quieter voice required pupils to listen more actively.
 It was an excellent way to manage behaviour!

-As teaching is a very people-focused career, your soft skills are important.
+As teaching is a very people-focused career, your people skills are important.
 These are natural attributes you develop through your life experience and previous jobs.

-These skills will help you build relationships with your pupils, colleagues, and parents.
+These skills will help you build relationships with pupils, colleagues, and parents or carers.
 They’ll also help you manage your workload and adapt to the changing needs of your pupils and school.

 Some skills you need to be an amazing teacher can't be taught - kindness, caring, empathy and a passion to help others.
 If this sounds like you then the job satisfaction is unlike anything you will have experienced elsewhere.